JavaScript is disabled

 Payment dates under the ratio option

-Furthermore, to use the ratio option you must let IRD know before the start of the tax year if you want to use this option.
+If you decide to use the ratio option you must let IRD know before the start of the tax year.

 The accounting income method (AIM)

-The least common option is the accounting income method.
+A less popular option is the accounting income method (AIM).
 The idea behind AIM is to prevent businesses with irregular or unpredictable income from having to make large payments at the end of the tax year.

-Under the accounting income method, you only pay provisional tax when your business earns a profit.
-For this to work, however, your business has to maintain excellent financial records.
+Using the accounting income method, you only pay provisional tax when your business earns a profit.
 AIM uses an AIM-capable accounting software to automatically calculate your provisional tax payments for you, so this method only works as long as your financial records are up-to-date.

-AIM provisional tax payments are paid in three installments, whose due dates align with your GST due dates.
+The due dates for AIM provisional tax payments are usually aligned with your GST due dates.
 If you file monthly GST returns, you’ll pay these monthly.
 If you pay your GST every two or six months, then you’ll make 2-monthly instalment payments.

 How to get it right every time

-Hnry pays taxes throughout the year for self-employed contractors and freelancers, so they don’t have to ever think or worry about provisional tax again.
+Hnry pays your taxes throughout the year, so you’ll never have to think about tax (provisional or otherwise!) again.

-Hnry monitors your income throughout the year and automatically adjusts your income tax rate as you go to ensure that you pay the exact right amount of all your taxes - whenever you get paid.
+If the amount you earn fluctuates from month to month, Hnry automatically adjusts your income tax rate as you go to ensure that you pay the exact right amount of all your taxes – whenever you get paid.

 That means: